midhunkalarikkal/FullDomain/Notes/Nodejs.md

-## `Chrome v8 javascript engine` ##
+## `Chrome v8 javascript engine`
 ===================================
 V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
-It is used in Chrome and in Node.js, among others.
-It implements `ECMAScript` and `WebAssembly`, and runs on Windows, macOS, and Linux systems that use x64, IA-32, or ARM processors. `V8 can be embedded into any C++ application`.
+It is used in Chrome and in Node.js.
+It implements `ECMAScript` and `WebAssembly`, and runs on Windows, macOS, and Linux systems, `V8 can be embedded into any C++ application`.

-`Whereever is javascript there is js engine`

-v8 for chrome
-spider monkey for firefox
-chakra for edge
+`Whereever is javascript there is js engine` v8 for chrome spider monkey for firefox chakra for edge

 js code ---->  c++ code ------> assembly code --------> machine code ---------> binary

 Steps inside the v8 engine
 ---------------------------